Dahejo/hackher413/README.md

 4. Evolve into a virtual museum platform on one’s own taste.

 # Built with:
-## We used HTML/CSS, React JS for implementing the prototype and hosted it with Firebase.
+## We used HTML/CSS, React.js for implementing the prototype and hosted it with Firebase.
 - Map: OpenStreetMap
 - Datasets: [Museum Of Modern Art Collection], [Museums, Aquariums, and Zoos] from Kaggle
 - Design: Figma